Helewud/helewud/README.md

 ## Hi there 👋🏾

-I'm **Okikijesu Elewude**, a Software Engineer and Graphic Designer focused on developing backend systems for web applications.
+I'm **Okikijesu Elewude**, a Software Engineer focused on developing backend systems for web applications.
 I'm an enthusiast for technolgy, gadgets, world histories and sharing technical knowledge from my personal learning path.
 Also I like talking about the Gospel of Christ.

 I contribute to community events and build exciting personal apps.